pmdartus/blog/posts/shadow-dom-and-event-propagation.md

   </template>
 </event-visualizer>

-**For an event to traverse shadow DOM boundaries, it has to be configured as a [`composed`](https://developer.mozilla.org/en-US/docs/Web/API/Event/composed)**: `new Event('test', { bubbles: true, composed: true })`.
-Going back to the previous example, if `composed` is enabled, you can see the event escaping the shadow tree and reaching to `div#a`.
+**For an event to traverse shadow DOM boundaries, it has to be configured as [`composed`](https://developer.mozilla.org/en-US/docs/Web/API/Event/composed)**: `new Event('test', { bubbles: true, composed: true })`.
+Going back to the previous example, if `composed` is enabled, you can see the event escaping the shadow tree and reaching `div#a`.

-When the `composed` option is set to `true`, the dispatch event not only traverses its shadow boundary but also any other parent boundary.
-In the following example, the bubbling and composed event dispatch from `span#e` bubble to `div#c`, `div#a`, and their respective shadow roots.
+When the `composed` option is set to `true`, the dispatched event not only traverses its shadow boundary but also any other parent boundary.
+In the following example, the bubbling and composed event dispatched from `span#e` bubble to `div#c`, `div#a`, and their respective shadow roots.

 <event-visualizer label="Nested shadow trees" event-bubbles event-composed>
   <template>